The Euthyphro Dilemma

 The brute fact response

 Some theists simply accept that God’s goodness is a brute fact - an unexplained starting point for moral reasoning.
-Every explanatory chain must end somewhere, and “God’s nature is good” is as reasonable a stopping point as any.
+Every explanation chain must end somewhere, and “God’s nature is good” is as reasonable a stopping point as any.

 Historical Background